hsf-training/analysis-essentials/python/methods.md

 2. `"""Return the number of elements in obj."""`: This is the _docstring_.
 It’s just a documentation string, defined literally with three double quotes so that we can include linebreaks.
-By placing a string here, Python makes the string available to use when we pass our function to `help`.
+By placing a string here, Python makes the string available to use when we pass our function to `help` and in a lot of other places like docs viewer of a decent editor or even allows to automatically generate documents including HTML with the docs.
 Documenting your functions is a very good idea!
 It makes it clear to others, and to future-you, what the method is supposed to do.
 3. The method block.
 This is the code that will run whenever you _call_ your